Code of Conduct

 Following this code of conduct will ensure that everyone can benefit:

-- Give way to pedestrians and wheelchair users who may be crossing or using the Byway;
+- Give way to pedestrians and wheelchair users who may be crossing or using The National Byway®;

 - Take care around horse-riders, leaving them plenty of room, especially when approaching from behind;

-- Be courteous and patient with pedestrians and other users who are moving more slowly than you – shared roads, lanes or byways are for sharing, not speeding;
+- Be courteous and patient with pedestrians and other users who are moving more slowly than you – shared roads, lanes and the Byway are for sharing, not speeding;

 - Cycle at a sensible speed;